akshay-abraham/Quantalink/pseudocode.md

       - The component is rendered by `GlobalPetRenderer` when the global `pet` state is not `null`.
       - An outer `div` has the `animate-fly-in` class.
       - This animation uses CSS variables (`--start-x`, `--start-y`) which are set inline based on the `pet.startX` and `pet.startY` from the global state.
-      - A timeout sets `isAnimatingIn` to `false` after 1 second, switching from the initial CSS animation to the physics-based `requestAnimationFrame` loop.
+      - A timeout sets `isAnimatingIn` to `false` after 1 second, switching from the initial CSS animation to the physics-based `requestAnimationFrame` loop (for cat) or the AI state machine (for ghost).

   2.  **Cat Logic (`requestAnimationFrame` loop, when `type === 'alive'`):**